 Adonis v.
-Chippendales: Lead trial counsel on behalf of three plaintiffs in an antitrust, RICO, tortious interference, and fraudulent transfer action against the owners and associates of Chippendales.
+Chippendales: Mr. Baute was Lead trial counsel on behalf of three plaintiffs in an antitrust, RICO, tortious interference, and fraudulent transfer action against the owners and associates of Chippendales.
 One defendant pled guilty to multiple counts of arson, attempted murder of two of the plaintiffs, and the actual murder (for hire) of one of the plaintiffs’ former business partners.
 The jury found the defendants liable for economic and emotional distress damages of $7.1 million and punitive damages of $30.5 million.
 The Ninth Circuit affirmed the entire $37.6 million verdict.
 (Opposing counsel: Howrey & Simon)

 Nicollette Sheridan v.
 Touchstone Television: Mr. Baute was plaintiff’s trial counsel in a four week jury trial involving labor and employment and contract claims for a retaliatory firing after Nicollette Sheridan, who starred in the TV show Desperate Housewives, complained that the show’s producer and show runner, Marc Cherry, had hit her on set during rehearsal.
 The plaintiff contended that her subsequent firing was orchestrated by Cherry, with approval of Touchstone and the Walt Disney Company.
 Multiple executives including the President of ABC Network testified that the decision to not renew Ms. Sheridan’s contract was made before Marc Cherry hit Ms. Sheridan.
 Eight jurors rejected Touchstone’s defense and voted for Ms. Sheridan’s version of events.
 Hung jury, on an 8 to 4 vote for the plaintiff.
 (Opposing counsel: Mitchell Silberberg & Knupp LLP)